MattFennell/Kubernetes/README.md

 1. Open Powershell as admin
 1. Run `Get-NetAdapter`
 1. Execute `New-VMSwitch –Name "minikube" –AllowManagement $True –NetAdapterName "INSERT_HERE_ADAPTER"` but enter in the correct adapter based of the names of the network adapters.
 I used `Ethernet`.
-1. Start minikube with `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
+1. From a Git Bash terminal with Admin privileges run `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
 1. Now it should be configured.
 If not, have a look at the link above as it provides some extra information.
+If it's running correctly, `minikube status` should result in seeing
+  - `host: Running`
+  - `kubelet: Running`
+  - `apiserver: Running`
+  - `kubectl: Correctly Configured: pointing to minikube-vm at XXX`

 #### Running Kubernetes locally in Minikube

-Assuming you can get Minikube running locally, then run the following commands from the root directory of this repo.
+Assuming you can get Minikube running locally, then run the following commands from the root directory of this repo from a Git Bash terminal with Admin privileges.

 1.  `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
-1.  `kubectl apply -f k8s`
+1.  `kubectl apply -f k8s` (Should see several types of files being created)
 1.  `minikube ip`

 And then you should be able to access the service at the IP address returned from `minikube ip`.
+To check that it's working, running `kubectl get pods` and you should see the client, server and sql deployments.

 #### Deploying the App onto Google Cloud Platform